byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 ### select

-The select statement is used to select data from table which is loaded by load statement.
+The select statement is used to select data from table loaded by load statement.
-Hive table is no need to load, you can use select to query directly.
+You do not need to load the Hive table, which you can use select to query directly.

 Select syntax: